claudiodgl/PheroComNetwork/README.md

 There is a total of 20 failures:

 * 14 robot failures
-* 04 cluster failures and
+* 4 cluster failures
-* 02 swarm failures.
+* 2 swarm failures

 The environment is composed of 40 rooms and dimensions equal to 9,600 cells.